Commission on Presbytery Life

 The Commission on Leadership:

-- Provides support, resources, and care for our Pastoral Leaders
+- Provide support, resources, and care for our Pastoral Leaders (teaching elders and commissioned ruling elders) including the delegated presbytery authority to:

-- Works with congregations and Pastoral Leaders in all areas of their relationships, including pastoral transitions
+- Work with congregations and Pastoral Leaders in all areas of their relationships, including pastoral transitions including the delegated presbytery authority to:

-- Acts on grant requests from individuals seeking support for conferences, workshops, other learning opportunities
+- Act on grant requests from individuals seeking support for conferences, workshops, other learning opportunities

-- Works with inquirers and candidates on behalf of the Presbytery as they move through the process of preparation for ministry as outlined in the Advisory Handbook on Preparation for Ministry from the General Assembly
+- Work with inquirers and candidates on behalf of the presbytery as they move through the process of preparation for ministry as outlined in the Book of Order (G-2.06 and G-2.07) and the Advisory Handbook on Preparation for Ministry from the General Assembly

-- Provides for the training, examination, and nurture of Ruling Elders seeking to be commissioned to pastoral service assuring that the training meets Book of Order guidelines
+- Provide for the training, examination, and nurture of ruling elders seeking to be commissioned to pastoral service assuring that the training meets Book of Order guidelines (G-2.10)

-- Works with congregations in exploring non-traditional staff models
+- Work with congregations in exploring non-traditional staff models

 Class of 2025